Congenital Adrenal Hyperplasia (CAH) Newborn Screening, Blood Spot

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 This is a screening test and, while it's positive predictive value is significantly higher than that of immunoassays (9.0% versus 0.5%), false-positive results can occur.
-Follow-up of abnormal results is necessary; perform OHPG/9231 17-Hydroxyprogesterone, Serum and DOC/8547 Deoxycortisol, Plasma on a serum specimen.
+Follow-up of abnormal results is necessary; perform OHPG / 17-Hydroxyprogesterone, Serum and DOC / 11-Deoxycortisol, Serum.

 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature